All Episodes

 By virtue of his own work, by virtue of his own policies.

-And anybody who opposes him, anybody who opposes, for example, Obamacare, they just want to take people health care from people.
+And anybody who opposes him, anybody who opposes, for example, Obamacare, they just want to take health care from people.

-anybody a good idea, but there aren't any good ideas outside of his.
+But there aren't any good ideas outside of his.

 He categorizes the Republican opposition as mean-spirited, cruel, want to take everything away from you.